Published on May 1, 2025 5 min read

 • Visit the node with the shortest tentative distance.

-• Update distances to its neighbors.
+• Update the distances to its neighbors.

 • Repeat until all nodes are visited or the destination is reached.